 British songwriter living and working in Paris.
-I produce rock bands in my studio in the north of Paris (19 years experience).I also write songs for clients who need great english pop songs.
-I also program and arrange all the awesome sounding synths and drum machines that you need.You need me because I have real taste and a vision for each project.
+I produce artists and bands in my studio in the north of Paris (19 years experience).I also write songs for clients who need great english pop songs.
+I also program and arrange all the synths and drum machines that you need.You need me because I have real taste and a vision for each project.

-For the budget conscious client: in my 18 track, Protools 11 equipped studio in the north-east of Paris, I have everything needed to record a complete band.
+Cubase 11 equipped studio in the north-east of Paris, I have everything needed (and the skills) to record a complete band live.

 - Underground Railroad